hackerzhuli/unity-code/README_EXTENSION.md

 Join Unity developers who have already upgraded their workflow with Unity Code.
 Experience the freedom of choice, the power of integrated tools, and the joy of efficient Unity development.

-**Download Unity Code today and see why it's becoming the go-to Unity extension for professional developers!**

 ---

-*Unity Code - Where Unity development meets modern tooling* 🎮✨
+*Unity Code - Where Unity development meets VS Code forks* 🎮✨